PRESSERtech Client Review: Stage 2 Takes AMG GTS from “Restrained” to “Maniacal Demon”

 And the sound.
 Oh my!
 The sound emanating from the pipes took on a much more aggressive, deep tone.
 Granted, this isn’t my daily driver, so, perhaps I simply forgot how awesome it sounded before?

-The tune definitely changed something – whether fuel or air mapping I can’t say, but, the sound of the car now closely approximates an angry hell beast in full attack mode.
+The stage 2 tune definitely changed something – whether fuel or air mapping I can’t say, but, the sound of the car now closely approximates an angry hell beast in full attack mode.
 At full throttle the sound is absolutely glorious.

 As I downshifted and slowed towards an approaching stop light, I instantly heard something else.
 Something familiar sounding, yet so foreign.
 The growl, pops and burbles were back!
 I had resolved to accept the fact that those sweet sounds were forever gone when the transport truck pulled away taking my Lambo with it..